Manasa379798425/hisrdm/README.md

-The Crusades, a series of religious wars, took place between the 11th and 13th centuries.
+The fall of the Soviet Union in 1991 marked the end of the Cold War era.